-During start-up, all modules automatically register in the switch unit.
+During startup, all modules automatically register in the switch unit.
 You do not have to interact with this process.
 No manual registration or testing is required.

-The switch unit and its mounted modules are ready for use.
+The switch unit and its mounted modules are ready for operation.

 3.4.1 Module integration overview